 This rosemary roasted turkey recipe is easy to make and hard to stop eating.
 It all starts with the bird getting slathered in an herbed butter mix to help create the ultimate, crispy texture.
 The oranges add in an extra touch of citrus that will have everyone loving this turkey recipe.

-Pair it with your favorite sides like gluten-free mashed potatoes, air fryer asparagus, green bean casserole, this bacon smoked mac and cheese recipe, and a sweet treat like this festive gluten-free almond vanilla cake for a holiday feast!
+Pair it with your favorite sides like gluten-free mashed potatoes, air fryer asparagus, Green Beans with Bacon and Onions, this bacon smoked mac and cheese recipe, and a sweet treat like this festive gluten-free almond vanilla cake for a holiday feast!

 Jump to: